arokem/2016-03-24-techconnect/slides.md

 <video preload="auto" width="60%" height="auto" data-setup="{}" autoplay loop ><source src="./videos/mothx.mov"/> </video>

 ???
-For example, we have noticed that researchers at the institute from several different fields all use image data in their research.
-For example, biologists analyze
+For example, we have noticed that researchers at the institute from several different fields all use image data and image processing algorithms in their research.
+For example, researchers in the biology department use high-speed cameras to record the flight of moths, and analyze these data to better understand how their wings work.

-in collaboration with several other researchers at the eScience Institute
 ---

 ### Image Processing Across Domains